 Temppeliaukio Church is built directly into the solid rock.
 It has a rounded shape and the light enters through the dome roof around the copper center.
-The church is one of the most popular places to visit in Helsinki and there are concerts organized in the venue.
+The Rock church is one of the most popular places to visit in Helsinki and there are concerts organized in the venue.
 The entrance fee to the church is 3 euros.
 It’s worth going inside to admire the combination of nature and architecture, together with a light and sound experience.

 #6 Try traditional Finnish food

-Different types of fish and meat including reindeer or even a bear, arctic berries, and wild mushrooms in different combinations create unique flavours of Finnish cuisine.
+Different types of fish and meat including reindeer or even a bear, arctic berries, and wild mushrooms in different combinations create unique flavors of Finnish cuisine.
 Sea buckthorn juice will give you a daily dose of vitamin C, you will find lingonberries in your Finnish vodka shot, eat hot Karelian pasty, and have a dessert of spongy farm cheese in a cinnamon sauce with sour cloudberry jam.
 Yum!
-Licorice is also a popular flavour in Finnish cuisine, but not everyone likes it.
+Licorice is also a popular flavor in Finnish cuisine, but not everyone likes it.
 We went for dinner to Lappi and loved it, highly recommended!

 #7 Visit Helsinki markets